 The following is an unofficial compilation of marine laws and regulations for Florida.
 It was compiled by enforcement personnel of the Gulf States specifically for their information and convenience.
-The information is current as of September 30, 1998, but changes may occur at any time.
-For definitive enforcement regulations contact an office of the Florida Marine Patrol (FMP).
-General headquarters: Division of Law Enforcement, 3900 Commonwealth Boulevard, Tallahassee, Florida 32399 (904/488-5600).
+The information is current as of September 30, 1999, but changes may occur at any time.
+For definitive enforcement regulations contact an office of the Florida Fish and Wildlife Conservation Commission, Bureau of Marine Enforcement (formerly known as the Florida Marine Patrol).
+General headquarters: Florida Fish and Wildlife Conservation Commission, Division of Law Enforcement, Bureau of Marine Enforcement, 620 South Meridian Street, Tallahassee, Florida 32399.

-Commercial License
+Commercial Saltwater Products License

-Saltwater products license (SPL) is required to engage in trapping stone crabs, blue crabs, the harvest of crawfish, commercial trawling for shrimp and non-resident sponge fishing.
+Saltwater products license (SPL) is required to engage in commercial finfishing, trapping stone crabs, blue crabs, the harvest of crawfish, commercial trawling for shrimp, non-resident sponge fishing, and for the taking of any species over the established recreational bag limit.
 A SPL is issued in the name of an individual or a valid boat registration number.
-A SPL is required to sell saltwater products (your harvest) and can only be sold to a licensed wholesale dealer.
+A SPL is required to sell saltwater products (your harvest), and they can only be sold to a licensed wholesale dealer.

-Resident individual - \$50.00 Non-resident - \$200.00 Alien individual - \$300.00 Resident vessel - \$100.00 Non-resident vessel - \$400.00 Alien vessel - \$600.00
+Resident individual - \$50.00 Non-resident - \$200.00 Alien individual - \$300.00 Resident vessel - \$100.00 Non-resident vessel - \$400.00

+Alien vessel - \$600.00